antoninfaure/personal-website/content/en/post/jarvis.md

 ### Potential Improvements

 Several enhancements are possible for Jarvis, such as refining the AI responses, improving the user interface, and expanding the range of supported webpages.
+What can also be explored is the text-to-speech functionality, which would allow users to listen to the responses instead of reading them.

 ### Open to Contributions